 Sweaters are a must for a fall/winter trip to NYC.
-Turtnecks are my faavorite becayse they add in extra warmth.
-You can also back a thermal undershirt for extreme cold days.
+Turtlenecks are my favorite because they add in extra warmth.
+You can also back a thermal undershirt for extremely cold days.
 I like the long sleeve heat-tech thermals from Uniqlo.
 They are extra thin and provide extra heat!

-Just like Spring/ Summer, I recommend bringing a casual jean and one dark wash jean to dress up at night.
+Just like Spring/ Summer, I recommend bringing casual jeans and one dark wash pair of jeans to dress up at night.

 4. Sweater Dresses

-During the fall, you can pull of wearing dresses without being too cold.
-I also love wearing a sweater dress with over the knee boot on a fall day in the city!
+During the fall, you can pull off wearing dresses without being too cold.
+I also love wearing a sweater dress with over-the-knee boots on a fall day in the city!

-Whenever you plan on coming to New York, be sure to pack these essential items!
+Whenever you plan to visit New York City, be sure to pack these essential items below.

 Portable Charger: Your phone will thank you for this one.
 Chances are you’ll be using your phone a lot for photos, looking up directions, etc. Having a portable charger will save you after your phone hits ‘low battery’.